-A corporation is a group of persons or organizations who are authorized to act as a single entity separate from its owners recognized as such in law.
-It does all those things which one individual can do.
+A corporation is a group of people or organizations who are authorized to form a single legal entity separate from its owner.
+It does all those things that one individual can do.
 For instance, enter into contracts, sue or can be sued, purchase or sell something.
-Also, it can borrow money, pay taxes, hire employees, etc. Hence it carries a limited liability i.e. the shareholders carry a liability to the extent they own their shares in the corporation.
-So, they don’t need to pay from their pockets.
-Corporations can be for profit or not for profit.
+Also, it can borrow money, pay taxes, hire employees, etc. Hence it carries a limited liability, i.e., the shareholders carry a liability to the extent they own their shares in the corporation.
+So they don’t need to pay from their pockets.
+There are various forms of business.
+But a corporation can be for-profit or not-for-profit.
 And can be publicly or privately held.

-The jurisdiction divides the corporation into two kinds: whether or not can issue stock and whether or not are profit-oriented.
-Further, we divide the corporations based on the number of owners: Corporation Aggregate and Corporation Sole.
-Corporation Sole has a single incorporated office consisting of a single natural person only.
-But Corporation Aggregate is our subject matter today.
+The jurisdiction divides a company into two kinds: whether or not it can issue stock and whether or not it is profit-oriented.
+Further, we divide the companies based on the number of owners: corporation aggregate and a corporation sole.
+The Corporation sole has a single incorporated office consisting of a single natural person only.
+But corporation aggregate is our subject matter today.

-C are those corporations as per, United States Federal Income Tax Law which is taxed as per the Subchapter C of Internal Revenue Code.
+C corporation is those corporations as per United States Federal Income Tax Law which is taxed as per the Subchapter C of the Internal Revenue Code.
 So, it pays taxes out of the earnings as a separate legal entity before distributing the dividends to the shareholders.

-S corporations are those corporations under Subchapter S of the Internal Revenue Code as per, United States Federal Income Tax Law who meet certain federal requirements.
-The corporation does not pay the taxes as a corporation But distributes to the shareholders.
+S corporations are those corporations under Subchapter S of the Internal Revenue Code as per United States Federal Income Tax Law who meet certain federal requirements.
+The corporation does not pay the taxes as a corporation but distributes them to the shareholders.
 Hence, the shareholders pay taxes on their tax returns at their tax rates.

-The following is the step by step procedure of the formation of the corporation:
+The following is the step by step procedure for the formation of the corporation:

 - Choosing a business name.